MordecaiMalignatus/mordecaimalignatus.github.io/_drafts/systems-modelling-for-better-mental-health.md

 blame, and we definitely are not, then our actions haven't contributed to the problem, and therefore there is no need to change our actions, our environment.
 Blame *reduces* our chances to learn from what happened.
-This is how you end up with some sytems produces monthly occurrences of "unpreventable and tragic instances of human error".
+This is how you end up with some systems produces monthly occurrences of "unpreventable and tragic instances of human error".
 Nothing about it was unpreventable, but to recognise would mean to do away with the guilt-and-pain-discharging application of blame.

+At the beginning of every investigation into an accident stands the decision of whether we want to do what we can to reduce the chances of further accidents happening, or if we want to find 'the guilty party' to discipline and 'hold accountable'.
+One of those reduces the amount of harm inflicted on people, I suggest that one.

-So, let's talk about the thing we *can* actually do: Shape our environment to prevent, mitigate, or lessen hazards that we encounter.
+So, having made that decision, let's talk about the thing we *can* actually do:
+Trying to gather as much data to understand _how_ the accident came to be, and then shaping our environment to prevent, mitigate, or lessen hazards that we encounter.
 Because if "unpreventable and tragic human error" happens repeatedly, the environment is the thing in common between those.

 ## Environment Design